Spotify: Dispute with Kakao Entertainment Corp.

 On 1 March 2021, Spotify confirmed that its platform would no longer have access to music from artists represented by Kakao Entertainment.
 However, after talking it out and renewing the contracts between the two, Spotify later announced that they had reached an agreement with Kakao Entertainment, allowing their content to be available once again on the platform across the globe.

 Functionality

-In November 2021, Spotify hid the "shuffle" button for albums following a request by singer Adele, arguing that tracks in albums are supposed to be played back in the order specified by the artist in order to "tell a story".
+In November 2021, Spotify hid the "shuffle" button for albums following a request by singer Adele, arguing that tracks in albums are supposed to be played back in the order specified by the artist to "tell a story".

 NFTs

 In May 2022, Spotify began testing a feature that would allow select artists to promote their NFTs via their profiles.
-Some artists included in this initial test phase were Steve Aoki and The Wombats.
+Some artists included in this initial test phase were Steve Aoki and the Wombats.
 The testing was very limited in nature and was only available on Spotify's Android app in the US.